pretorh/tests-basic-react/README.md

 - babel not really needed anymore, since tsc can convert tsx -> jsx directly
 - build using tsc, babel, then browserify

+### More files, linting

+- Install tslint
+- building: same as above, but lint as first command

 #### links

 - https://reactjs.org/docs/add-react-to-an-existing-app.html